djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-09-anotha-one.markdown

 I'm honestly laughing as I type this.
 And no disrespect to my grandma at all.
 It's just why do I have an itemized set of things to do?
 Why do I have a "mourning" playlist?

 She had a phenomenal life, as far as I can tell.
 Her kids are great (I might be biased); her grandkids are great (I'm definitely biased).
 My cousins are doing well in school, well in life.
 Her kids went to college, did well, have &ndash; I think it's fair to say &ndash; good lives.
 Are they perfect?
 No, but whose are?
 Her husband loved (loves) her.
 She had a remarkably open mind.
 If I grew up in a town of 700 and lived there for 95% of my life, I'd've probably been a Republican, and I might've been a little hateful.
 She wasn't.
-She had a great sense of humor, was a well-liked (deservedly so) educator, and had a whole lot of respect and love for a whole lot of people.
+She had a great sense of humor and a loudly proclaimed fear of mice, was a well-liked (deservedly so) educator, and had a whole lot of respect and love for a whole lot of people.

 OK, now I'm crying.